Skip to content

 Art is the signature of civilizations.

 When you study the history of art, you study the history of power, identity, and culture in human societies across the globe.
 Leading to a bachelor of arts degree, the art history major looks at creative works in context, tracing the human experience throughout the ages in relation to the visual art, sculpture, and architecture of a given time.
-Whether considering the ruins of ancient Turkey or the work of contemporary Worcester artists, you’ll gain insight into art’s ability to reflect and resonate with social and cultural beliefs and events.
+Whether considering ancient Islamic tiles or the work of contemporary Worcester artists, you’ll gain insight into art’s ability to reflect and resonate with social and cultural beliefs and events.

 Your understanding will also consider the technologies of art-making and the ways the visual arts shape broader conversations about our culture and what it means to be human.
-By conducting research with faculty, curating exhibits, or participating in an archeological dig, you’ll bring your classroom learning to bear in hands-on activities that will prepare you for an exciting career.
+By conducting research with faculty, curating exhibits, or participating in the digital reconstruction of an ancient temple, you’ll bring your classroom learning to bear in hands-on activities that will prepare you for an exciting career.

 Catalog Requirements for: